 Prospective, Multi-center, Single-arm Study of the Shockwave Medical SkyRunner Carotid Intravascular Lithotripsy (IVL) System for the Treatment of Calcified Carotid Arteries prior to Trans-Carotid Stenting (SKYWARD Trans-Carotid IDE Study)

 To assess the safety and effectiveness of the Shockwave Medical SkyRunner Carotid IVL System for the treatment of calcified carotid arteries prior to stenting with commercially available trans-carotid stent systems in patients at high risk for complications from carotid endarterectomy (CEA).
-Up to 160 subjects will be enrolled at up to 25 sites in the United States (US).
-The estimated study duration is approximately 40 months.
-Study subjects will be followed through discharge, 30 days, 6, 12, and 24 months.
+Up to 160 subjects will be enrolled at up to 25 sites in the United States (US) in the primary analysis cohort.
+Additionally, one roll-in subject must be enrolled per site for up to 25 roll-in subjects.
+These roll-in subjects will not count toward the up to 160 subject target enrollment for the primary analysis cohort.
+The estimated study duration is approximately 76 months.
+Study subjects will be followed through discharge, 30 days, 6, 12, 24, 36, 48 and 60 months.

 Study Type